Meeting Details: Melb PC Headquarters, Level 1, 479 Warrigal Rd, Moorabbin, or by Video Conference.

 A new service that comes with any MelbPC email address is Microsoft Yammer.
 This social network, has now replaced the old members Newsgroups.
 Just log into www.yammer.com/melbpc.org.au and provide your password, to message other MelbPC members for help.
 You can also access Yammer from Office365 using the Checkerboard icon at the top LHS.

-For those familiar with our earlier News Groups you could subscribe to melbpc.connectivity, melbpc.computing.misc, or melbpc.general etc. You can however go to the Members Web News Forum (N/A currently) and access the same messages through any browser.
+For those familiar with our earlier News Groups you could subscribe to melbpc.connectivity, melbpc.computing.misc, or melbpc.general etc. You can however now go to Yammer and access similar messages groups, through any browser.

 Monthly Meeting Q&A – Open Monthly Meeting Archive